 Another family-friendly waterfall hike on Kauai is Ho’oip’i Falls.
 This trail is located near Kapa’a and the waterfalls here were also depicted in the first Jurassic Park movie.

-Kids will love taking the train ride around the plantation prior to the luau.
+Kids will love taking the Kauai train tour around the plantation prior to the luau.
 You can read my full Luau Kalamaku review HERE.

 Family-Friendly Kauai Attractions

 Waimea Canyon State Park stretches for 10 miles with a depth of 3,000 feet.
 It is known as the Grand Canyon of the Pacific.